Nagarparkar Tehsil: Nagarparkar Jain temples

 The region once had a significant Jain population.
 Shri Gaudi Parshvanth Stavan in 1650 described the Parkar as the most glorious of all regions of India.

 The remains of a number of Jain temples are popular tourist attractions and heritage sites in the region.

 Churrio Jabal Durga Mata Temple

-Churrio Jabal Durga Mata Temple, on Churrio Jabal hill in Choryo village, is one of the two Hindu temples in this place.
-On Shivratri 200,000 pilgrims visit the temples.
+Churrio Jabal Durga Mata Temple in Choryo village, is one of the major Hindu temple in the region.
+The Shivratri celebration here is attended by 200,000 pilgrims.
 Hindus cremate the dead and ashes are preserved till Shivratri for immersion in the into holy water.
-Richer Pakistani Hindus go to India to immerse the ashes in Ganges and the rest visit Nagarparkar to immerse the ashes.
 This area has been leased by the government for the mining by dynamite blasting of the hills on which the temples are located.
 This is posing a threat to the temples.
 Angry pilgrims held a protest against mining.

 There is one rest house beneath the Karoonjhar Mountain, but it partially collapsed during the 2001 Gujarat earthquake.
 This region is now a significant place of worship for the minority Hindu community due to the temple being located there.
 Sardharo Shiv temple, Anchlesar, and Jain temples are situated there.